-The George Mason University Department of Biology, within the College of Science (COS), invites applications for a full-time, tenure-track Assistant Professor position in Genetics, beginning August 2020.
-George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and cultural inclusive environment.
+The George Mason University Department of Biology in the College of Science invites applications for an Assistant Professor to teach undergraduate and graduate courses in Evolutionary Genetics/Genomics and to develop a vigorous, externally funded research program.
+This is a full-time, tenure-line position to begin in August 2022.
+George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.

-- Share the department's commitment to excellence in undergraduate and graduate instruction;
+- Candidates must have completed a Ph.D. in a relevant discipline and share the department’s commitment to excellence in undergraduate and graduate instruction;

-- The ability to collaborate with faculty and graduate students.
+- Ability to collaborate with faculty and graduate students will be expected.

-- The ideal candidate will have a proven record of external research funding.
+- Individuals with post-doctoral experience and a proven record of external research funding;

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability or veteran status, or any characteristic protected by law.